 Read below or download the PDF.

-Extension has provided trusted, research-based information to Alaskans since 1930.
+Cooperative Extension provides trusted, research-based information to Alaskans.
 It is part of a national education network supported by a partnership between the U.S. Department of Agriculture and land-grant universities.

-The impacts here give a glimpse at our accomplishments for 2019.
+The impacts here provide a glimpse at our accomplishments for 2021.